hail2u/node-css-mqpacker/README.md

 }
 ```

 Fine.
-But If a HTML element has `class="bar baz"` and viewport width larget than
+But If a HTML element has `class="bar baz"` and viewport width larger than
 `640px`, that element `width` incorrectly set to `200px` instead of `300px`.
+This cannot be resolved only with CSS.
+So, be careful!

 LICENSE